-Now that we know the basis for child support being ordered in divorce and child custody cases we can jump to how the logistics work of a child support payment.
+Now that we know the basis for child support being ordered in divorce and child custody cases, we can jump to how the logistics work of a child support payment.
 After a divorce or child custody case, it is common for a wage withholding order to be submitted by an attorney for review and signature from a judge.
-When the judge is reviewing and signing all the documents for your case this wage withholding order will be submitted, as well.
+When the judge is reviewing and signing all the documents for your case, this wage withholding order will be submitted, as well.

-What the wage withholding order does is it allows your employer to hold back a certain sum of money each month until further notice to pay child support.
-The money that is held back will be sent to the child support division of the office of the attorney general in Texas.
-That agency will then transmit the money to the primary conservator of your children where it can be spent on whatever the primary conservator feels is necessary for the benefit of your children.
+The wage withholding order allows your employer to hold back a certain sum of money each month until further notice to pay child support.
+The money that is held back will be sent to the child support division of the attorney general's office in Texas.
+That agency will then transmit the money to the primary conservator of your children, where it can be spent on whatever the primary conservator feels is necessary for the benefit of your children.

 Should you ever pay child support directly to your Co-parent?

-Without a doubt, there are parents in Texas who choose to go about the payment of child support in this way.
-However, this is not an advisable situation to put yourself in. first and foremost, the office of the attorney general provides you with a service to keep track of all child support payments made in received.
-From this, there is little doubt as to which payments have yet to be made and how much money if any is still owed in child support.
+Undoubtedly, there are parents in Texas who choose to go about the payment of child support in this way.
+However, this is not an advisable situation to put yourself in. first and foremost, the attorney general's office provides you with a service to keep track of all child support payments made in received.
+From this, there is little doubt as to which payments have yet to be made and how much money, if any, is still owed in child support.
 All the information you need to view on this subject is available in black and white clear as day on your computer screen.

-This is supposed to the world of making direct payments to your co-parent in your driveway or on her porch.
-Even writing her checks and expecting your bank account to be proof of those payments is playing with fire.
+This is supposed to be the world of making direct payments to your co-parent in your driveway or on her porch.
+Even writing her checks and expecting your bank account to prove those payments is playing with fire.
 Your bank account ledger is only half of the story and is not necessarily proof positive of the transaction in child support.
 You do not want to put yourself in a situation where your ex-spouse or co-parent argues later on that payments you did make were not received or were not received in full.

 How much child support will you end up paying?

 I think this is probably the most relevant question that can be asked regarding child support.
-Learning how child support is paid and why it is paid is important but where the rubber hits the road is a discussion of how much child support you will be expected to pay every month.
+Learning how child support is paid and why it is paid is important but where the rubber hits the road discuss how much child support you will be expected to pay every month.
 The opposite end of this question is how much child support you could expect to be paid each month by your Co-parent.
 Either way, let's walk through this issue in greater detail so that you can find out what to expect and apply it to your circumstances.

-Certain types of disability payments under long-term disability, unemployment insurance, dividends from investments, and income from rental properties all count as types of income that should go into this calculation.
+Certain types of disability payments under long-term disability, unemployment insurance, dividends from investments, and rental properties all count as types of income that should go into this calculation.
 If you only consider your parent's primary job and the income from that job, then you are leaving money on the table.
 It would be wise to submit a discovery request to your co-parent at the beginning of the case so that you can learn of any additional sources of income that might be out there.
 For the good of your children, this extra step should be followed through with.

 Post-divorce financial implications of a child support obligation

-The most obvious impact of a divorce on your budget will be that you have less income given that your house likely dropped from a 2 income house to a one-income house.
+The most obvious impact of a divorce on your budget will be that you have less income, given that your house likely dropped from a 2 income house to a one-income house.
 That alone should be reason enough to give you some pause as you build a post-divorce budget for yourself and your family.
-Your budget and any child support obligations that you have will impact the spending decisions regarding where you live, your ability to pay off any debts that you owe, and your future financial planning.
+Your budget and any child support obligations that you have will impact the spending decisions regarding where you live, your ability to pay off any debts you owe, and your future financial planning.

-If you have a situation where you are paying child support as a result of your divorce case then you should certainly add this to your budget as a predictable expense.
+If you have a situation where you are paying child support as a result of your divorce case, then you should certainly add this to your budget as a predictable expense.
 Getting behind in your child support is not an option that I would recommend that you choose from.
 Having to defend yourself in an enforcement case for child support a few months or a year after divorce comes to a close will be an unpleasant experience.
-Not only will you find yourself back in court but you will find yourself having to pay money to a new attorney or at least pay the filing and court costs associated with responding to an enforcement lawsuit.
+Not only will you find yourself back in court, but you will find yourself having to pay money to a new attorney or at least pay the filing and court costs associated with responding to an enforcement lawsuit.

-Especially in the period immediately after your divorce, you should begin to try and live as conservatively as possible on the income that you know you can expect each month.
+Especially in the period immediately after your divorce, you should begin to try and live as conservatively as possible on the income you know you can expect each month.
 Increasing your lifestyle or that of your children immediately after the divorce before you and your ex-spouse get on a schedule and routine of paying and receiving child support would be a mistake.
 Rather, I would live well within your means for at least the first few months after your divorce so that you can begin to live on a budget and you can learn whether or not child support payments are going to be received in the way that you anticipate.